Instagram not an instant fix for ailing Facebook

 Instagram has worked for advertisers seeking name recognition or posting attractive video content, such as movie trailers, said Mark Smith of the ad buying agency True Interactive, which spends $25 million annually on Facebook and Instagram for clients including Redbox and Montage Hotels.

-New features for users and advertisers, including replicating an ad design tool rival Snap Inc (SNAP.N) launched last year, could help reduce the apprehension among other advertisers, said Chris Costello, Kenshoo’s senior director of marketing research.
+New features for users and advertisers, including replicating an ad design tool rival Snap Inc launched last year, could help reduce the apprehension among other advertisers, said Chris Costello, Kenshoo’s senior director of marketing research.

 Earlier this year, Instagram introduced options that automatically formats advertisers’ videos and let them have multiple photos in an ad.
 But companies still must have higher-quality content than on Facebook to get noticed, Costello said.